redstone-finance/redstone-node/docs/RUN_REDSTONE_NODE.md

 ```

 ### Run in docker
 You can run a local redstone-node in docker.
 Instead of config file you should use REDSTONE_NODE_CONFIG environment variable.
-The value should be stringified json and the only difference comparing to [config json file](./PREPARE_CONFIG.md) `arweaveKeysJWK` is required instead of `arweaveKeysFile` [read this guide](./PREPARE_CONFIG_VARIABLE.md)
+The value should be stringified json with [config](./PREPARE_CONFIG.md)

 1. Prepare your Dockerfile based on [./Dockerfile](../Dockerfile.public).
 Name it `Dockerfile.my-redstone-node` and place in the project root folder.